 The restoration of the tower was completed in 2010, thanks to a generous legacy from a parishioner, Daphne Caton.

 The lower level restoration and landscaping works, facing onto Greenwich High Road was completed in 2012.
 This included the restoration of the ‘cherubs’ on the drums at ground level.
 We are now looking at funding to carry out the higher level cleaning and restoration of the East Portico.

-Our appeal has been boosted most recently by a £25,000 donation from Richard Upton and the Cathedral Group, and £50,000 from the Paul Getty Trust as well as local fundraising from a committed band of supporters and wellwishers.
+Our appeal has been boosted most recently by a £25,000 donation from Richard Upton and the Cathedral Group, £50,000 from the Paul Getty Trust and donations from Heritage of London, Garfield Weston, Greenwich Hospital, Allchurches as well as local fundraising from a committed band of supporters and wellwishers.
 We hope to bring the appeal to an end by the middle of 2014, so we are redoubling our efforts to bring the appeal to a successful conclusion.
 All donations are gratefully received and acknowledged.